Ultimate Forza Horizon 5 Drift Tune Guide

 Alignment

-Your drift car’s Alignment settings will influence how your drift car behaves more than the rest of the settings above ever will.
+Your car’s Alignment settings will influence how your drift car behaves more than the rest of the settings above ever will.

 The most important settings of the bunch will be Camber and Caster, as these two settings will give your drift car the necessary angle it needs to sustain drifts with minimal effort.